MicrosoftDocs/azure-stack-docs/azure-stack/hci/assurance/azure-stack-hipaa-guidance.md

 #### Encrypting data with BitLocker

 On Azure Stack HCI clusters, all data-at-rest can be encrypted via BitLocker XTS-AES 256-bit encryption.
 By default, the system will recommend you enable BitLocker to encrypt all the operating system (OS) volumes and cluster shared volumes (CSV) in your Azure Stack HCI deployment.
-For any new storage volumes added after the deployment, you need to manually turn on BitLocker to encrypt the new storage volume.
+For any new storage volumes added after the deployment, you need to manually enable BitLocker to encrypt the new storage volume.
 Using BitLocker to protect data can help organizations stay compliant with ISO/IEC 27001.
 Learn more at [Use BitLocker with Cluster Shared Volumes (CSV)](/windows-server/failover-clustering/bitlocker-on-csv-in-ws-2022).

 #### Protecting external network traffic with TLS/DTLS

 By default, all host communications to local and remote endpoints are encrypted using TLS1.2, TLS1.3, and DTLS 1.2.
 The platform disables the use of older protocols/hashes such as TLS/DTLS 1.1 SMB1.
 Azure Stack HCI also supports strong cipher suites like [SDL-compliant](https://www.microsoft.com/securityengineering/sdl/) elliptic curves, limited to NIST curves P-256 and P-384 only.

-#### Protecting internal network traffic with Sever Messaging Block (SMB)
+#### Protecting internal network traffic with Server Message Block (SMB)

 SMB signing is enabled by default for client connections in Azure Stack HCI cluster hosts.
 For intra-cluster traffic, SMB encryption is an option organizations may enable during or after deployment to protect data in transit between clusters.
 AES-256-GCM and AES-256-CCM cryptographic suites are now supported by the SMB 3.1.1 protocol used by client-server file traffic and the intra-cluster data fabric.
 The protocol continues to support the more broadly compatible ES-128 suite as well.
 Learn more at [SMB security enhancements](/windows-server/storage/file-server/smb-security).